What today’s U.S. District Court Abortion Decision Means for Us

 To women across our organization and clinicians directly involved in family planning and reproductive health services who feel particularly vulnerable at this time, please know that Duke Health values you and will always advocate for you as you care for yourself, your family and the patients we all serve.

 Given the rich diversity of our Duke Health community, each of us may experience this decision differently.
 The decision may also create the need to talk with someone about our feelings.
 Please know that our Personal Assistance Service is available to assist you.
-You are also invited to join a Conversations with Colleagues on this and other important topics.

 Duke Health Leadership